xiongyu0523/AzureRTOS-ThreadX-For-Arduino/examples/demo_blink_serialread/readme.md

     <details><summary><i>What is going on?</i></summary>
     <p>

-    The kernal entry function `tx_kernel_enter()` will call the function `tx_application_define()` to setup the application environment and system resources. _It is the user's responsibility to implement this function_ with the logic to create system resources for the RTOS environment.
+    The kernel entry function `tx_kernel_enter()` will call the function `tx_application_define()` to setup the application environment and system resources. _It is the user's responsibility to implement this function_ with the logic to create system resources for the RTOS environment.

-    Please see [Microsoft Learn's ThreadX Chapter 3: Functional Components of ThreadX](https://learn.microsoft.com/azure/rtos/threadx/chapter3) for more information on [`tx_application_define()`](https://learn.microsoft.com/azure/rtos/threadx/chapter3#application-definition-function).
+    Please see [Microsoft Learn's ThreadX Chapter 3: Functional Components of ThreadX](https://aka.ms/hackster/ThreadX/functionalcomponents) for more information on [`tx_application_define()`](https://learn.microsoft.com/azure/rtos/threadx/chapter3#application-definition-function).

     </p>
     </details>